cgranell/rr-template/data/README.md

 # data

-It contains all input data (and metadata) used in the analysis
+It contains any type of intermediate or output files (e.g. simulation outputs, processed data, cleaned data).